MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 * [free] Manage temporary user accounts.
 Create and manage temporary user accounts.
 Find out more from [How to create temporary WordPress user account](https://aamplugin.com/help/how-to-create-temporary-wordpress-user-account);
 * [free] Backend Lockdown.
 Restrict access to your website backend side for any user or role.
 Find out more from [How to lockdown WordPress backend](https://aamplugin.com/help/how-to-lockdown-wordpress-backend) article;
 * [free] Secure Login Widget & Shortcode.
 Drop AJAX login widget or shortcode anywhere on your website.
 Find out more from [How does AAM Secure Login works](https://aamplugin.com/help/how-does-aam-secure-login-works) article;
+* [free] JWT Authentication.
+Authenticate user through WordPress API and use received JWT token for further requests.
+Fid out more from [Hot to authenticate WordPress user with JWT token](https://aamplugin.com/help/how-to-authenticate-wordpress-user-with-jwt-token)
 * [limited] Content Access.
 Very granular access to unlimited number of post, page or custom post type ([19 different options](https://aamplugin.com/help#posts-and-pages)).
 With premium [Plus Package](https://aamplugin.com/extension/plus-package) extension also manage access to hierarchical taxonomies or setup the default access to all post types and taxonomies.
 Find out more from [How to manage access to the WordPress content](https://aamplugin.com/help/how-to-manage-access-to-the-wordpress-content) article;
 * [free] Content Filter.
 Filter or replace parts of your content with AAM shortcodes.
 Find out more from [How to filter WordPress post content](https://aamplugin.com/help/how-to-filter-wordpress-post-content) article;
 * [free] Login/Logout Redirects.
 Define custom login and logout redirect for any user or role;